heremaps/gluecodium/docs/guide.md

 ### Language annotations: @Cpp, @Swift, @Java, @Dart

-Language annotations allow to set attributes specific to a generated language.
+Language annotations allow setting attributes specific to a generated language.
 All of them support setting a custom name for the annotated element which will be used for generation.

-#### `@Cpp(ExternalName=..., ExternalType=...)`

-`@ExternalType` and `@ExternalName` can be used to skip generating C++ code but only generate Java/Swift and glue code.
-This is useful when exposing already existing C++ APIs.
-For external structs which fields have getters and setters instead of direct field access, `@ExternalGetter` and `@ExternalSetter` can be used to declare those.

 ### `@Equatable`

-Classes and structs marked like this are equal comparable.
-For structs comparison and hash functions are auto-generated.
-For classes only the declaration is generated which needs to be implemented in C++ or otherwise results in linking errors.
+Classes and structs marked like this are equal-comparable.
+For structs, comparison and hash functions are auto-generated.
+For classes, only the declaration is generated, which needs to be implemented in C++ or otherwise results in linking errors.

 Exception types